 What influence does the choice of dice have?
-Quite a few people come up with the idea of replacing the two six-sided dice with a twelve-sided die.
+Quite a few people come up with the idea of replacing the two six-sided dice with one twelve-sided dice.
 It saves dice and possibly some time when rolling.
 But what influence does this have on the game mechanics of Battletech Alpha Strike?

 This means that if I choose a dice layout that increases the probability of a 2 or a 12, then I will tend to get more of these hits during the course of the game.

 On the other hand, I have to achieve a certain dice result in order to hit.
 Can I increase my chances of hitting if I choose a twelve-sided dice layout?
-Let’s just compare 2w6 (two six-sided dice) and 1w12 (one twelve-sided die) using probability theory.
+Let’s compare 2D6 (two six-sided dice) and 1w12 (one twelve-sided dice) using probability theory.

 What does the probability theory say?

-To understand the difference in probability between a twelve-sided die (1w12) and the sum of two six-sided dice (2w6), we analyze the probability distributions of the possible outcomes.
+To understand the difference in probability between a twelve-sided dice (1w12) and the sum of two six-sided dice (2D6), we analyze the probability distributions of the possible outcomes.

 A d12 has the numbers from 1 to 12, and each number has an equal probability of around 8.33% (1/12).
 This is an even (uniform) distribution.